redhat-energy-pod/ocp4-install-upi-nucs/README.md

 - Create(if needed) and copy an ssh key for Ansible to connect to the RHEL server with
   - `ssh-keygen -f /pathTokey/keyname`
+  - For this install it would be recommended to leave the password blank for the key.
+Ansible will get tripped up in its defuault configuration.

 #### NOTE: Ansible supports Python 2.7 and 3.5 or higher.